 Experience Akershus with the Fortress Trail.
 With this guide in your hands you can now explore the Fortress on your own.
+Some of the points are marked with QR code, giving you exciting stories from the present and past.

 The trip lasts about 50 minutes at normal walking speed.
 Enjoy your trip!